I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 People, I say this with the utmost love in my heart…EVERY.
 YEAR.
 SAME.
 TIME.
 SAME.
 PLACE!!!

 Imagine if you were to put $100 per month in a sinking fund?
-That is $1200 a year toward gifts that you don’t have to pull out of your ear at the last minute!
+That is $1200 a year toward gifts you don’t have to pull out of your ear at the last minute!
 How great would that be for your Christmas spirit?!?!

-If you were to separate these all out into individual sinking fund categories, there would be over 38 funds.
+If you were to separate these into individual sinking fund categories, there would be over 38 funds.
 That is a lot.
 And if you are the kind of person who enjoys micromanaging, I say go for it.

 But if you are the type of person who doesn’t mind putting a little work in upfront and then passively managing your money, then this is the system for you.